 - Request that your third party keep you apprised of any changes or concerns with those critical vendors - your fourth party vendors

-- If you would like, you could require your advance approval of changes related to the most critical ones, the ones that "touch" your customer or your customer's data
+- If you’d like, you could require your advance approval of changes related to the most critical fourth parties, the ones that "touch" your customer or your customer's data

-- Review your third party's policies around oversight of their outsourced services
+- Review your third party's policies around due diligence and oversight of their outsourced services

 Now after learning more about fourth parties, hopefully your plate looks more manageable again.